-The courses that students choose should reflect their passion for that subject and their future career ambitions.
-Our website also includes information about our 6th form, the courses that are currently on offer and an idea of the GCSE or Technical Award grade requirements to take these subjects.
+The courses that students choose should reflect their enthusiasm for that subject and their future career ambitions.
+Our website also includes information about our outstanding Sixth Form, the courses that are currently on offer and an idea of the GCSE or Technical Award grade requirements to take these subjects.
 This is obviously a few years away but it is a great idea to look to the future and then work backwards regarding KS4 choices.

-Options forms will be available to complete online from Monday 7th February 2022 and the final deadline for submission of option choices is Friday 18th March 2022.
+Options forms will be available on our website to complete from Monday 5th February 2024 and the final deadline for submission of option choices is Friday 8th March 2024.
 This is clearly an important decision for all involved and needs to be carefully considered.

 Please ensure your daughter / son discusses their options with you and takes on board all the information and advice to make the right decisions for them and their futures.